billyl320/r_toy_data/README.md

 A description of each of the files that create the data are provided below (in no particular order).

-### rocks.sql
+### household_finances.r

-This code creates a table named "RockSamples" with several columns:
+This code creates a table named "us_households" with several columns:

     household_id: Numeric vector with unique identifiers for each household.
     income: Numeric vector with annual household income